Canine Good Citizen Test

 Test 8: Reaction to Another Dog

-This will show that Nox can be well behaved and act politely around other dogs.
+This will show that the puppy can be well behaved and act politely around other dogs.
 Two other handlers and their dogs will approach each other from a distance of about 20 feet, stop, owners will shake hands and exchange pleasantries, and continue on for about 10 feet.
 Each dog should show now more than casual interest in each other, neither should go to the other dog/handler.

 Test 10: Supervised Separation